 Alex regularly provides advice to government departments, members of parliament, law firms and public interest advocacy organisations both in the UK and overseas.
 She has made a series of written submissions to parliamentary inquiries held by the Ministry of Justice, the Women and Equalities Select Committee and the Public Bills Committee, and has been cited in parliamentary and amicus curiae intervention submissions, as well as judicially in Australia, Hong Kong, the United States and, most recently, by the European Court of Human Rights (Hämäläinen v Finland ECHR 877 (Joint Dissenting Opinion of Judges Sajo, Keller & Lemmens, para 13).

-Alex is currently a Leverhulme Trust funded Research Fellow (1/10-16 – 1/10/17. £42,319).
+Alex recently completed a Leverhulme Trust funded Research Fellowship (1/10-16 - 1/10/17. £42,319).
 More information about this funded project can be found at her Keele University webpage.
-During the fellowship, Alex will consider recent successful sexual offence prosecutions for ‘gender fraud’ brought against young trans and gender queer people (R v Gemma Barker Southwark Crown Court, unrep; R v Chris Wilson Edinburgh High Court, unrep; R v Justine McNally EWCA Crim 1051; R v Gayle Newland Chester Crown Court, unrep; R v Kyran Lee (Mason) Lincoln Crown Court, unrep; R v Jason Staines Bristol Crown Court, unrep; R v Gayle Newland Manchester Crown Court, unrep).
-The project will consider: (i) the proper reach of the criminal law, (ii) the ethicality of sexual conduct/omission, and (iii) will offer a queer reading of desire.
+During the fellowship, Alex considered recent successful sexual offence prosecutions for 'gender identity fraud' brought against young trans and gender queer people (R v Gemma Barker Southwark Crown Court, unrep; R v Chris Wilson Edinburgh High Court, unrep; R v Justine McNally EWCA Crim 1051; R v Gayle Newland Chester Crown Court, unrep; R v Kyran Lee (Mason) Lincoln Crown Court, unrep; R v Jason Staines Bristol Crown Court, unrep; R v Gayle Newland Manchester Crown Court, unrep).
+The project considered: (i) the proper reach of the criminal law, (ii) the ethicality of sexual conduct/omission, and (iii) offered a queer reading of agency and desire.

 - 'The Ethicality of the Demand for (Trans)parency in Sexual Relations (2017) 43(2) Australian Feminist Law Journal 161-183.